 Canada’s Cannabis Act: Annotation & Commentary identifies the relevant case law and underlying legislation used to draft the Cannabis Act

-This is the first edition of an annual annotated review of the new federal Cannabis Act, which came into force on October 17, 2018.
+This is the second edition of an annual annotated review of the new federal Cannabis Act, which came into force on October 17, 2018.

 For ease of navigation, the book is structured according to the sections of the Cannabis Act.
 The Act is comprised of 15 Parts, and uses provisions either directly from or modified from the Controlled Drugs and Substances Act, the Tobacco and Vaping Products Act, and the Food and Drug Act.
 Accordingly, the most relevant case law under each of these Acts is examined, with appropriate cases selected to interpret the Cannabis Act.

 - Overview commentary for each part and division of the Act

 - Detailed introduction outlining the legislative history of the 95 years of Canadian cannabis prohibition and a review of the case law that led to its end.

 - Written by Russell Bennett, a cannabis lawyer who advises businesses in the cannabis industry, and who has commented on Canada’s cannabis laws in his creative productions for over 20 years